Industry: Enterprise software

 The company partnered with Brafton to receive custom content about topics that its core audience cares about: quality assurance, test management and automation.
 It quickly became clear the target audience wanted this information because the company began seeing engagement metrics improve on a quarterly basis.

-People who came to the site to read blog posts started to stay longer – nearly 30 seconds more.
+People who came to the site to read blog posts started to stay longer – nearly 30% longer.
 Visitors were also reading about four more pages per session, and averaging five pages per visit.
 This is the kind of stickiness brands want to see once they’ve moved past initial SEO goals.
 It means the site is bringing in the right kind of traffic, and those visitors are clicking around because they’re interested in what the company is saying.
 On top of that, it gives brands more time to make a case about why their products and services are smart solutions.

 Content fuels conversions